Aleksandar Ćapin: Early life

 Growing up in Sarajevo, Ćapin took up association football in the FK Sarajevo youth system.

-In spring 1992, with the outbreak of the Bosnian War, he fled his hometown by being sent by his parents to Belgrade along with his sister while the parents managed to join them several months later.
+In spring 1992, with the outbreak of the Bosnian War, he fled his hometown via his parents arranging for the youngster and his sister to travel to Belgrade while the parents managed to join them several months later.
 In Belgrade, young Ćapin continued pursuing football within the FK Rad youth system.

 In 1993, disappointed about being demoted to FK Rad's second team, the youngster abandoned football altogether and switched to basketball by starting to attend KK Partizan-organized practice sessions administered by the youth coach Dragiša Stamenković at the France Prešern Elementary School in the Belgrade neighbourhood of Miljakovac.
-Deemed talented enough, Ćapin was attached to KK Partizan's youth system proper where he was also coached by Stamenković for a few seasons before progressing up the age groups within the system and being coached by Igor Kokoškov, Milovan "Kime" Bogojević, Aleksandar Bućan, and Nenad Trajković.
+Deemed talented enough, Ćapin was attached to KK Partizan's youth system proper where he was also coached by Stamenković for a few seasons before progressing up the age groups within the system.
+As he moved within the age groups, Ćapin would end up being coached by Igor Kokoškov, Milovan "Kime" Bogojević, Aleksandar Bućan, and Nenad Trajković.

 Among the fellow prospects Ćapin shared rosters with at Partizan youth system were Marko Peković, Vule Avdalović, Aleksandar Gajić, and Mirko Kovač.

 Professional career

 KK Krka

-After playing in the Partizan juniors, Ćapin would end up getting his first taste of full squad senior basketball with Krka in the 2000–01 season.
+After spending years at the Partizan youth system, Ćapin made his full squad senior basketball debut with Krka in the 2000–01 season.
 He had previously arrived at the club via attending a club-organized summer 2000 junior camp where Krka wanted to identify and potentially sign new young players.
-Though having another year left as a junior at KK Partizan, the 17-year-old was not keen at the prospect of playing at the lower-league club KK Torlak, which the Partizan management signed a deal with regarding loaning out its juniors to.
-Instead, Ćapin decided to try out at Krka's camp in Slovenia and ended up getting offered a contract.
-Registered both with Krka's junior team and full squad, 18-year-old Ćapin mostly spent the season playing the Slovenian third-tier league with the club's juniors while also getting occasional minutes with the full squad under head coach Aleš Pipan that played the Slovenian League and FIBA SuproLeague though Ćapin was ineligible for the domestic league due to administrative issues.
-In his debut season as a professional, Ćapin saw some playing time in SuproLeague as the third option at the point-guard position behind Simon Petrov and Dražen Anzulović on a squad that also featured shooting guard / small forward Saša Dončić, center Bennett Davison, veteran center Franjo Arapović, and power forward Dragiša Drobnjak.
+Though having another year left as a junior at KK Partizan, the 17-year-old was not keen on being loaned out to the lower-league club KK Torlak that the Partizan management had just signed a deal with regarding loaning out its juniors to.
+Instead, teenage Ćapin decided to try out at Krka's camp in Slovenia where he ended up receiving a contract offer and signing.

+Registered both with Krka's junior team and full squad, 18-year-old Ćapin mostly spent the season playing the Slovenian third-tier league with the club's juniors while also getting occasional minutes with the Aleš Pipan-coached full squad that played the Slovenian League and FIBA SuproLeague.
+In his debut season as a professional, though ineligible for the domestic league due to administrative issues, Ćapin saw some playing time in SuproLeague as the third option at the point-guard position behind Simon Petrov and Dražen Anzulović.
+The squad also featured shooting guard / small forward Saša Dončić, center Bennett Davison, veteran center Franjo Arapović, and power forward Dragiša Drobnjak.

-After three years in Slovenia, Ćapin played for the German team Telekom Bonn in the 2003–04 season.
+After three years in Slovenia, Ćapin transferred to the German team Telekom Bonn in the 2003–04 season.

 Between 2004 and 2008, Ćapin played for Gravelines-Dunkerque in France, for Panellinios and Panionios in Greece, and for Viola Reggio Calabria and Cimberio Varese in Italy.